 Gramophone Magazine calls Shawn Crouch a "gifted young composer" and Anthony Tommasini of the New York Times describes Shawn Crouch's work as music of "gnarling atonal energy".
 The Miami Herald called his Road From Hiroshima; A Requiem a "staggering achievement, an imaginative, powerful and deeply moving work" making the Miami Herald and Sun Sentinel's 2005 Classical Music Standouts.
 Shawn has received awards and accolades from such prestigious institutions as the American Academy of Arts and Letters, ASCAP, Yale University, Meet the Composer and the Percussive Arts Society.
 He is the inaugural recipient of the Dale Warland Singers Commissioning Award given by Chorus America and the American Composers Forum.
 Shawn Crouch, composer, conductor and educator, has had his works performed by among others; American Modern Ensemble, Cantori New York, California E.A.R.
-Unit, Chanticleer, Del Sol String Quartet, the Esoterics, Eighth Blackbird, Lost Dog New Music Ensemble, Non Sequitur, newEar Contemporary Ensemble, Prism Quartet, Seraphic Fire Chamber Choir and the Firebird Chamber Orchestra, and the Yesaroun' Duo.
+Unit, Chanticleer, Del Sol String Quartet, the Esoterics, Eighth Blackbird, Lost Dog New Music Ensemble, Non Sequitur, newEar Contemporary Ensemble, Phoenix Chorale, Prism Quartet, Santa Fe Chorale, Seraphic Fire Chamber Choir and the Firebird Chamber Orchestra, the Yesaroun' Duo, and Volti.
 He has worked in collaboration with Miami based artist Kevin Arrow, dance choreographer Susan Dodge, and theater director Tina Packer and Shakespeare and Company.